mapcomponents/react-map-components-maplibre/README.md

 1. Follow all steps of "Create a new component"
 2. Change the value of the property "type" in {component_name}.meta.json to "application"

+## Project setup

+### Starting a new project

+Fork our codesandbox project setup template to get started instantly. https://codesandbox.io/s/base-template-n0vp9

+### Integrate MapComponents into an existing react project

+1. Add the dependency ```yarn add @mapcomponents/react-maplibre```
+2. Add a MapcomponentsProvider to your react-dom (e.g.  https://codesandbox.io/s/base-template-n0vp9?file=/src/index.js)
+3. Add a MapLibreMap and any MapComponent you like to use in your app below MapcomponentsProvider.
 ## Anatomy of a MapComponent

 A MapComponent is a react component that accepts at least 1 attribute "mapId" (there are some exceptions) and is expected to retrieve a maplibre-gl instance from mapContext and directly manipulate it or watch its state.